Kevin Lowe (lacrosse)

 Kevin E. Lowe is an American finance executive and retired professional lacrosse player who played professional box lacrosse in the National Lacrosse League and professional field lacrosse in Major League Lacrosse from 1995 to 2006.

 He was as a member of the Princeton Tigers men's lacrosse team from 1991 through 1994 and was inducted into the Lacrosse Museum and National Hall of Fame in 2009, joining his brother and father.
 He was a high school and college lacrosse United States Intercollegiate Lacrosse Association (USILA) All-American.
-Lowe has the distinction of being the only player in lacrosse history to score an overtime goal in an NCAA Men's Lacrosse Championship game and a Major League Lacrosse Steinfeld Cup championship game.
+Lowe is the only player in lacrosse history to score an overtime goal in both an NCAA Men's Lacrosse Championship game and a Major League Lacrosse Steinfeld Cup championship game.

-He holds numerous Princeton scoring records and formerly held the Ivy League single-season assists record.
+He holds numerous Princeton scoring records and formerly held the Ivy League single season assists record.
 As a college senior, he was honored as the National Collegiate Athletic Association's best lacrosse attackman and the Ivy League's best player.
 In his four-year college career, Princeton won its first two NCAA tournament Championship, two Ivy League Championships and earned four NCAA Men's Lacrosse Championship tournament invitations.

 Background

-He is the brother of 1992 Division I Player of the Year and Hall of Famer Darren Lowe and son of Hall of Famer Alan Lowe.
+He is the brother of 1992 Division I Player of the Year and Hall of Famer Darren Lowe and the son of Hall of Famer Alan Lowe.
 Alan, who was the longtime Manhasset High School coach, had won both a World Lacrosse Championship and NCAA Men's Lacrosse Championship.
 Lowe was a high school All-American from Mineola, New York who received numerous prep accolades: National High School North/South Lacrosse All-Star Game (1990), Nassau County All-Star Game (1990) and Empire State Games (1989).
 Lowe is currently married with three children.
 As a youth he played soccer, the quarterback position in American football and the point guard position in basketball.
 He is currently a stockbroker on Wall Street.